ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/organization/organization_webhook_no_secret.md

-## Webhook Configured Without A Secret
+# Webhooks Should Be Configured With A Secret

 policy name: organization_webhook_no_secret

 severity: LOW

-### Description
+## Description

-Webhooks are not configured with an authenticated token to validate the origin of the request and could make your software vulnerable.
+Webhooks are not configured with a shared secret to validate the origin and content of the request.
+This could allow your webhook to be triggered by any bad actor with the URL.

-### Threat Example(s)
+## Threat Example(s)

 Not using a webhook secret makes the service receiving the webhook unable to determine the authenticity of the request.
 This allows attackers to masquerade as your organization, potentially creating an unstable or insecure state in other systems.

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the organization settings page